 What is Rett Syndrome?

 It is important to note that Rett is a spectrum disorder, with children exhibiting a broad range of severity.
-Some children have some language, can run, and feed themselves while others are unable to independently sit up.
-The symptoms in Rett are, unfortunately, many and oftentimes debilitating.
-Our children, however, are so much more than their symptoms.
-They are beautiful, they are powerful, they are resilient.
-They move us to move mountains on their behalf.
+Some individuals can say words of short phrases, can run, and feed themselves while others are unable to independently sit up.
+However, the symptoms in Rett are, unfortunately, oftentimes debilitating.

 Rett is caused by errors in a gene called MECP2, which is located on the X chromosome.
 All of us have an MECP2 gene in every one of our cells that makes a protein also called MECP2.
 Children with Rett have a mutation in the gene that causes the protein to not work properly.
 The MECP2 protein is present throughout the body, but it is especially important in the brain, where it helps keep brain cells functioning properly.